justicedemocrats/new-site/src/pages/landing/index.md

       climate change and aggressive wars of choice.
     header: Social and Economic Justice.
     htmlContent: >-
-      The question is not "if", but "how" and "when".
+      The question is not "if," but "how," and "when."
 Every Justice Democrat is fighting for: